1923 Costa Rican general election

 General elections were held in Costa Rica on 2 December 1923.
-Ricardo Jiménez Oreamuno of the Republican Party won the presidential election, whilst the party also won the parliamentary election, in which they received 51% of the vote.
+Former president Ricardo Jiménez Oreamuno of the Republican Party won the presidential election, whilst the party also won the parliamentary election, in which they received 51% of the vote.
 Voter turnout was 70% in the presidential election and 84% in the parliamentary election.

 Background

-The newly founded Agricultural Party chooses its presidential nominee at a convention held at the Teatro El Trébol between the aristocrat Alberto Echandi Montero and the ex-president Rafael Yglesias Castro, receiving 231 and 123 votes respectively, although Yglesias requested the attendees to support Echandi then thought about retiring from politics (he died a year later).
+The newly unified Agricultural Party selected its presidential nominee at a convention held at the Teatro El Trébol.
+The contest was between aristocrat, businessman, and former Secretary of Finance and Commerce Alberto Echandi Montero and former president Rafael Yglesias Castro, leader of the Civil Party prior to the 1917 coup.
+Echandi received 231 votes to Yglesias’s 123.
+However, Yglesias urged delegates to support Echandi, as he intended to retire from political life.
+Yglesias died the following year.

-In the Republican Party the grassroots base is determined to convince former President Ricardo Jimenez Oreamuno to accept the candidacy, but he was reluctant.
-Once convinced, he said "You do not go with me, I go with you" and "... if the devil takes me, I am in good company".
+Within the reconstituted Republican Party, grassroots supporters sought to persuade former president Ricardo Jiménez Oreamuno, then a 64-year-old deputy who had served in Congress since 1921, to accept the presidential nomination.
+Initially reluctant, Jiménez eventually agreed, reportedly declaring, "You do not go with me; I go with you," and adding that "if the devil takes me, I am in good company."

-The other new party that emerges is the Reformist Party of ex-priest and military Jorge Volio, and which is considered the first "social" political party in Costa Rica, since it was the first one that really inserted itself among and from the popular classes, inspired by Volio's Christian socialism.
+A third political force emerged with the founding of the Reformist Party on 23 January 1923, led by former priest and military officer Jorge Volio Jiménez, who was also serving as a deputy.
+The party was conceived as an ideological political organization grounded in the Christian social doctrine associated with Cardinal Désiré-Joseph Mercier and influenced by British social and labor thought.
+It is often regarded as Costa Rica’s second explicitly ideological political party, after the Catholic Union, and has been described by historians as the country’s first "social" party due to its efforts to organize and mobilize popular sectors rather than relying primarily on traditional liberal elites.